dakom/awsm-renderer/media/README.md

-the models directory is gitignored.
+The models directory is gitignored.
 Expected to be cloned from https://github.com/KhronosGroup/glTF-Sample-Assets.git